West Gippsland Hinterland Drive

 With the car groaning under the weight of your edible purchases, it's time to set out for Walhalla on an hour-long drive around the Moe regional centre and green dairy farming country.

 Take the time to experience the beautiful gold rush town of Walhalla, nestled in a deep valley and home to only 20 residents.
 Tour the Long Tunnel Extended Gold Mine, ride on the Walhalla Goldfields Railway, or explore the cemetery overlooking the village.
 The self-guided Walhalla Historic Township Walk offers insights into the town's rich past.
-Ponder a while longer over a refreshing brew at the Walhalla Lodge Hotel.
+Pause over a refreshing brew at the Walhalla Lodge Hotel.

-Discover the villages of Rawson and Erica and get back to nature with everything from 4WD tours and whitewater adventures to fishing and bushwalking.
+From Walhalla, discover the villages of Rawson and Erica and get back to nature with everything from 4WD tours and whitewater adventures, to fishing and bushwalking.

-Back on the touring route, you'll begin your ascent up the unsealed South Face Road.
-Turn off on Mt Erica Road and head towards Mushroom Rocks, an impressive display of giant granite tors.
+Take the turn off at Mt Erica Road and head to Mushroom Rocks, an impressive display of giant granite tors.
 Walk through the diverse and unspoilt landscapes of Baw Baw National Park to the rocks, a part of the 650-kilometre Australian Alps Walking Track that links Walhalla and Canberra.

-You'll finally arrive at Mt Baw Baw Alpine Resort.
-There's something for everyone here, winter or summer.
-Hit the slopes on a bushwalk, try your hand at toboganning or skiing during the white season, or set out on a downhill biking adventure in the warmer months.
-To finish, slow it right down with a soak in the outdoor spa at Mt Baw Baw Alpine Resort.
+There's something for everyone at Mt Baw Baw Alpine Resort, winter or summer.
+Hit the slopes on a bushwalk, try toboganning or skiing during the snow season, or set out on a downhill biking adventure in the warmer months.
+Slow down with a soak in the outdoor spa at Baw Baw Alpine Resort.

 HighlightsWalking & hikingMushroom Rocks WalkA section of the Australian Alps Walking Track that leads to a maze of giant granite tors rising from the forest.National parks & reservesBaw Baw National ParkCovering a substantial part of the Baw Baw Plateau and sections of the Thomson and Aberfeldy River valleys, Baw Baw National Park offers colourful wildflowers...Four-wheel driveAberfeldy Four Wheel Drive TrackUndoubtedly one of Victoria's great drives, the Aberfeldy Track combines rich history and the thrill of touring on rugged, unsealed terrain.SkiingMt Baw Baw Alpine ResortMt Baw Baw Alpine Resort is Melbourne's closest Alpine Resort.
 Located only two and a half hours from Melbourne's city centre, the Resort offers a host...

-Head into Noojee and take time out to enjoy camping, fishing, bird watching or bushwalking.
-Visit some of the historical and natural attractions in the area including the Noojee Water Wheel, the Ralph Cornwall Loch Valley Tramway Walk, Toorongo Falls and the famous Noojee Trestle Bridge.
+Head south-east to Noojee and stop in at the Noojee Hotel for lunch.
+Take time out here to enjoy fishing, bird watching or bushwalking.
+Don't miss the beautiful Toorongo Falls (1 hour return loop walk).
+Visit historic locations including the Noojee Water Wheel, the Ralph Cornwall Loch Valley Tramway Walk and the famous Noojee Trestle Bridge.